mateo19182/foxEngineV3/README.md

 ### Schema/Db

 - figure out if present in service, checked and hashed password
-- figure out how to show record new fields
 - try lots of records
 - fuzzy search and/or regex
   - Anchoring your regex patterns